If you’ve had enough of coffee and cake in Vienna, you might like something completely different. Like, um, tea and cake.

 Reflecting the international perspective of Haas&Haas, the menu featured various versions of a traditional English afternoon tea experience, but also Moroccan, Russian or East Frisian-flavoured alternatives.

-Although we went very much out-of-season, the tables filled up fast in the afternoon (it’s not a big place, though there is plenty more space outdoors in warmer seasons).
-I’d recommend making a reservation, if you plan to go.
+Although we went very much out-of-season, the tables filled up fast in the afternoon.
+So I’d recommend making a reservation, if you plan to go.

 The Haas&Haas shop

-You should probably take a few minutes to browse the adjacent Haas&Haas shop, too.
+You should probably reserve a few minutes for browsing the adjacent Haas&Haas shop, too.
 It offered a refined selection of tea-related items in the very widest sense of the concept.
 For example, fudge and shortbread, fruit gelées, chocolate and candied violets, jams and marmelade, tea sets…and lots and lots and lots of different teas.
 Not cheap, but a fine place for unique little gifts to take home with you.

 How to get to Haas&Haas